C-Macargo/C-Macargo/README.md

 When I was younger, I had the opportunity to travel a lot, thanks to that I lived abroad for a period of my life.

 Currently, I am attending university, there I study analysis and systems development.
-While at university, I had contact with some programming classes and fell in love with it.

 For as long as I can remember, I have always loved all things tech and math-related.
 That passion was ignited thanks in great part to video games.